Distractions While Driving - Cell Phones and Other Devices

 Effective June 1, 2016, the fine for a distracted driving violation ticket has more than doubled, from $167 to $368.
 The number of associated penalty points applied to a driver’s record has also increase from 3 to 4 points.
 On a first infraction, this will also result in a driver paying a further $175 ICBC Driver Penalty Point premium, for a total of $543 for a first infraction.
 For a second infraction within a one-year period, not only does the driver have to pay another $368, but the ICBC Driver Penalty Point premium will increase to $520.
 Additional infractions will result in a further escalation of ICBC Driver Penalty Point premiums.

-Distracted driving infractions has also been added to the list of high risk driving infractions that trigger early intervention and driving prohibitions through the Driver Improvement Program (DIP).
+Distracted driving infractions have also been added to the list of high risk driving infractions that trigger early intervention and driving prohibitions through the Driver Improvement Program (DIP).
 Experienced drivers who incur two or more infractions within 12 months will be considered high risk and their driving records will be reviewed by DIP, potentially resulting in a 3-12 month prohibition.
 Graduated Licensing Program (GLP) drivers who incur one distracted driving infraction will also be considered high-risk, and will be reviewed by DIP, potentially receiving a 1-6 month prohibition.
 GLP drivers may be subject to longer prohibitions for subsequent infractions.

 Activities that impact a driver’s ability to focus on the road come in a wide range of forms, from visual distractions inside and outside the vehicle, to cognitive distractions when using electronic devices.
 In fact, research indicates that drivers fail to process approximately 50 per cent of the visual information in their driving environment when they are using electronic communication devices.